 Mone' L. Bryant

-Monet Bryant is a genealogist, local historian, and preservation advocate dedicated to uncovering and protecting African American history through research, education, and community engagement.
-As the inaugural Vice President of the Afro-American Historical Genealogical Society, she plays a key leadership role in shaping national programming, conference development, and educational initiatives.
-Her journey with the organization began in 2020 through volunteer work in branding, publications, and virtual conferencing during the COVID-19 pandemic, ultimately leading to her election into executive leadership.
-Alongside her national role, she regularly conducts independent and contracted research, often spending several days each week in libraries and archives.
+As the inaugural Vice President of the Afro-American Historical Genealogical Society, she plays a pivotal role in shaping national programming, conference strategy, and educational initiatives that advance the field of African American genealogy.
+Her journey with the organization began in 2020, where she contributed her expertise in branding, publications, and virtual conferencing during the COVID-19 pandemic—work that ultimately led to her election into executive leadership.

 • Wiley University